sourcegraph/sourcegraph-public-snapshot/doc/cody/capabilities.md

 There are three ways to run a Cody Command:

 1. Type `/` in the chat bar.
 Cody will then suggest a list of available commands
-2. Right click > Cody > Select a command
+2. Right click and select `"Cody"` > Choose a command from the list
 3. Press the command hotkey (`⌥` + `C` / `Alt` + `C`)

 ![Cody Commands in VS Code](https://storage.googleapis.com/sourcegraph-assets/Docs/cody-commands.png)